snkrdunk/empty_err_checker/README.md

 # what is this?

-empyt_err_checker is checking if the return value err is nil checked.
+empyt_err_checker is checking whether the return value 'err' is nil.